readyready15728/misc/awakemud-notes.md

 offers work for less experienced runners.
 * Universal Omnitech in the Aztech Pyramid (ground floor) sells cyberware.
-* Bits and Bytes in the Aztech Pyramid (ground floor) sells decking-related equipment, including chip cookers and microtronics toolkits.
+* Bits and Bytes in the Aztech Pyramid (ground floor) sells decking-related equipment, including chip cookers and microtronics tool kits.
 * 'sneak' appears to be required to use Stealth.
 * Discord |]newbie[| [Alak]: It's worth mentioning sneaking only buys you about a second or less.
 It's for moving fast more than reading new stuff in